thumbliner/thumbliner/work.md

 ### Intern
 *2009  ·  Business Standard*
-Sold newspapers in a world where no one reads.
+Sold newspaper in a world where no one reads.

 ---